 So while the yearly fee for the card has not changed the perks have not really changed much either and the cut of guesting someone into the Sky Club still bugs me to this day and every time I fly with my wife.

-But what if Amex decided, like they have with the personal and business non-Delta Amex Platinum cards, to raise the yearly fee on the cards from $450 to some higher number?
+But what if Amex decided, like they have with the personal (learn more) and business (learn more) non-Delta Amex Platinum cards, to raise the yearly fee on the cards from $450 to some higher number?
 Would it still be worth keeping this card then?
 Maybe – maybe not – it all would depend on one thing for me.

 First off there is Sky Club access.
 Since even “members” (not really members anymore in 2019+) have to be flying Delta or a Delta partner to get in the card fee right now is a real value.
 Why in the world would anyone pay $545 for membership when they can pay $450 for the Reserve card and get MORE perks than real paid club membership.
 This is one of the reasons I fully expect the Reserve card fee to jump to at least $545 very soon (and a reason to get the card NOW before any jump in fee).